Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 A Muslim’s relation with Allah is that of deep love, devotion and obedience.
 We love Allah because He loves us; “He loves them and they love Him…” (Al-Ma’idah 5:54)

-Prophet Ibrahim (peace and blessings be upon him) loved Allah and Allah took him as a friend (khalil).
+Prophet Ibrahim (peace be upon him) loved Allah and Allah took him as a friend (khalil).
 We read in the Qur’an: “Allah took Ibrahim as a friend.”
 (An-Nisa’ 4:125) Hajj is deeply associated with Prophet Ibrahim and his life-story.

 2. Hajj gives the universal spirit of Islam